Azure Functions Sink Connector for Confluent Cloud¶

 Note

-This is a Quick Start for the fully-managed cloud connector.
+- This Quick Start is for the fully-managed Confluent Cloud connector.
 If you are installing the connector locally for Confluent Platform, see Azure Functions Sink connector for Confluent Platform.

 The Azure Functions Sink connector provides the following features: